Tanz0rz/haxe-fmod/extension/haxe/platforms-win.md

 # platforms-win

 ## ASIO and C#
-verdict: review note only, decide bound or a category On Windows the library's build integration compiles the binding, links against the FMOD libraries in FMOD_SDK, and copies the DLLs next to the executable after the build.
-The binding initializes FMOD with the default output type, so there is no ASIO selection, and the port attachment API for background music and pass-through is not exposed.
-Route music through an ordinary bus or channel group instead.
+verdict: library the library creates and initializes the system in FmodManager.Initialize with FMOD's default output type, there is no ASIO selection, CoreSystem.getOutput reports the type in use

 ## Background Music
-verdict: review note only, decide bound or a category On Windows the library's build integration compiles the binding, links against the FMOD libraries in FMOD_SDK, and copies the DLLs next to the executable after the build.
-The binding initializes FMOD with the default output type, so there is no ASIO selection, and the port attachment API for background music and pass-through is not exposed.
-Route music through an ordinary bus or channel group instead.
+verdict: cannot attachChannelGroupToPort is not bound, ports are a console API and haxefmod targets desktop and web only, route music through a ChannelGroup or a Bus instead

 ## Pass Through
-verdict: review note only, decide bound or a category On Windows the library's build integration compiles the binding, links against the FMOD libraries in FMOD_SDK, and copies the DLLs next to the executable after the build.
-The binding initializes FMOD with the default output type, so there is no ASIO selection, and the port attachment API for background music and pass-through is not exposed.
-Route music through an ordinary bus or channel group instead.
+verdict: cannot attachChannelGroupToPort is not bound, ports are a console API and haxefmod targets desktop and web only, route the sound through a ChannelGroup or a Bus instead